unixpickle/anarch/README.md

 # TODO

-I have implemented the following features:
+I have implemented the following features for x86-64.
+This pretty much sums up every API that anarch will provide:

  * Physical and virtual memory management
  * The Interrupt Routine Table subsystem